scfurl/piperna/README.md

 ## Runsheet

-The runsheet is the brains of the henipipe workflow.
+The runsheet is the brains of the piperna workflow.
 You can make a runsheet using the MAKERUNSHEET command.
 This command will parse a directory of fastq folder (specified using the -fq flag; fastq files should be organized in subfolders named by sample) and will find fastq mates (R1 and R2 - Currently only PE sequencing is supported).
-Running henipipe MAKERUNSHEET will find and pair these fastqs for you and populate the runsheet with genome index locations (see below) and output filenames with locations as specified using the -o flag.
+Running piperna MAKERUNSHEET will find and pair these fastqs for you and populate the runsheet with genome index locations (see below) and output filenames with locations as specified using the -o flag.
 Note that thenipie output will default to the current working directory if no location is otherwise specified.
 There is an option for selecting only folders that contain a specific string (using the -sf flag).  *After generation of a runsheet (csv file), you should take a look at it in Excel or Numbers to make sure things look okay...*  Here are the columns that you can include.
 Order is irrelevant.
 Column names (headers) exactly as written below are required.

 ### Example Runsheet